ECONOMY & WORK

 MARKETREALIST.COM / NEWS

-Adorable sisters mistake Costco cashier for Maui from 'Moana'— he plays along and wins hearts
+Adorable sisters mistake Costco cashier for Maui from 'Moana'— he understood the assignment

 The girls couldn't hold their excitement and shouted, "That's Maui!".
 He also started singing Maui's signature catchphrase, "Chee-hoo!"

-Two little sisters, Ryley and Rylyn from Oahu, Hawaii, were thrilled when they thought they were seeing their favorite character Moana in person.
+Two little sisters, Ryley and Rylyn from Oahu, Hawaii, were thrilled when they thought they saw their favorite character from the Disney movie "Moana" in person.
 This cute encounter happened when the sisters were in a grocery shop with their mother Rella Rivera.
-This was when they realized they were looking at somebody with an uncanny resemblance to Maui from the Disney movie "Moana."
+This was when they realized they were looking at somebody with an uncanny resemblance to Maui from the animated movie "Moana."

-The girls couldn't hold their excitement and started shouting, "That's Maui!" as they pointed at William Va'ana, the cashier."
-Convinced they had found Maui working as a Costco cashier, they started shouting the character's name.
-Looking at them excitedly, Va'ana decided to play along and started singing Maui's signature catchphrase, "Chee-hoo!"
+The girls couldn't hold their excitement and started shouting, "That's Maui!" as they pointed at William Va'ana, who works as a Costco cashier.
+Looking at them getting excited, Va'ana decided to play along and started singing Maui's signature catchphrase, "Chee-hoo!"

 View this post on Instagram